new genuary: introducing sophie green | look | i-D

 What is it about the medium that appeals most?

 The infinite opportunities and encounters I'm able to have with just the simple tool of a camera.
-I did a degree in Fashion Photography at London College of Fashion and after graduating in 2012 I full time-assisted photographers Tom Craig and Mel Bles for a few years.
-I'm still learning my craft but I feel I have always learnt by doing and making mistakes.
+I did a degree in Fashion Photography at London College of Fashion and after graduating in 2012, I full time-assisted photographers Tom Craig and Mel Bles for a few years.
+I'm still learning my craft but I feel I have always learned by doing and making mistakes.

 Who or what inspires you?